Santiago1208/Vue-first-steps/README.md

 })
 ```

-It is supposed that the parent component define an structure (JSON object) of a `todo` with the text attribute.
+It is supposed that the parent component define an structure (JSON object) of a `task` with the text attribute.

 [HTML simulating the parent component]